tangj1905/modified_mergesort/README.md

 # modified_mergesort
-A merge sort implementation that avoids back copying.
+A merge sort implementation in Java that avoids back copying.
+Slightly optimized, if you will.